abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

 Use this file to define the components or groups to be separated.
 Please refer to sample case3.bkp for the format.
 Non-products are defined as 0, pure substance products are defined as 1, and mixture products are defined as 2.

-You can specify the default pressure and the default recovery rate with the structure ```gen_rule{1}```.
+You can specify the default pressure and the default recovery rate with the structure `gen_rule{1}`.
 You can also specify the recovery rate for a substance.

-If you want to use more than one set of utilities, specify the set of utilities in this file, e.g. ```utility_set=2;``` then define them in utilities.m.
+If you want to use more than one set of utilities, specify the set of utilities in this file, e.g. `utility_set=2;` then define them in utilities.m.

-## Publish your site

-Your first GitHub Pages website is automatically published at: `https://your-username.github.io/`, where "your-username," is your personal username on GitHub.
-The HTML file—called `index.html`—is rendered as the home page and you'll be making changes to this file in the next step.

-Congratulations!
-You just launched your first GitHub Pages website.
-It's now live to share with the entire world.

-## Making your first edit

-When you make any change to any file in your project, you’re making a **commit**.
-If you fix a typo, update a filename, or edit your code, you can add it to GitHub as a commit.
-Your commits represent your project’s entire history—and they’re all saved in your project’s repository.

-With each commit, you have the opportunity to write a **commit message**, a short, meaningful comment describing the change you’re making to a file.
-So you always know exactly what changed, no matter when you return to a commit.
+### main2.m

+We are working on the remaining guides...

 ## Practice: Customize your first GitHub website by writing HTML code